You have a right to know. We make it easy.

 Conflict of interest disclosures that officials must file with respect to a vendor that enters a contract with a local government and has an relationship with a local government officer or a member of the officer’s family.

-Personal financial disclosures listing sources of income for the official and the official’s spouse, business interests, boards and executive positions, debts, investments, and real estate interests.
+Personal financial disclosures list sources of income for the official and the official’s spouse, business interests, boards and executive positions, debts, investments, and real estate interests.
 It should be noted that:

-• Despite the enormous responsibility and powers exercised by governing bodies to approve budgets, award contracts, hire and fire senior executives, and be good stewards of public resources, some local government agencies—most notably the Austin Independent School District and Travis Central Appraisal District—do not require the members of their governing boards to file personal financial disclosures.
+• Despite the enormous responsibility and powers exercised by governing bodies to approve budgets, award contracts, hire and fire senior executives, and be good stewards of public resources, some local government agencies—most notably the elected trustees of Austin Independent School District and the appointed board members of Travis Central Appraisal District—do not require the members of their governing boards to file personal financial disclosures.
+This presents a significant obstacle for monitoring their conduct.

-• The local government agencies that do demand personal financial disclosures may require they be filed on different forms, at different times, under different circumstances, or require different information.
+• The local government agencies that do demand personal financial disclosures may require them to be filed on different forms, at different times, under different circumstances, or require different information.

-Personnel files for key executives include dates hired; authorized pay and benefits; perquisites such as allowances for cars and cell phones; promotions; performance ratings; provisions for severence pay, and résumés that provide insight into the executive’s education and previous job experience.
+Personnel files for key executives include dates hired; authorized pay and benefits; perquisites such as allowances for cars and cell phones; promotions; provisions for severance pay, and résumés that provide insight into the executive’s education and previous job experience.
+If we learn that an elected official has worked for a local government agency, we file a public information request, get those personnel files, and publish them in the GAP, as we did for City Council Members Ryan Alter and Jose Velasquez, as well as Travis County Commissioner Jeff Travillion.

 In getting this massive project underway, our initial focus has been to obtain and publish documents that are not otherwise available online.
 Once these voluminous records have been obtained and published, we may consider adding other types of documents that are already available online but are scattered across multiple government agency websites.

 We recognize too the ongoing work that will be required to update the records as needed.
-This will require careful scheduling to file new public information requests to get and upload documents.
+This will require careful scheduling to file new public information requests to get, prepare, and upload documents.
 We will endeavor to do our best.

 We welcome your feedback about the Government Accountability Project.
 We invite suggestions for other local government records that readers would like to see added.